matatk/agrip/audioquake/manuals/development-manual-part09.md

-# QMOD INI File Settings
+<a name="qmod-ini"></a>
+# `qmod.ini` file settings

-The following sections detail the various options available to MOD authors in QMOD INI files.
-The are split into the two (current) sections of the INI file – "general" and "longdesc".
+The following sections detail the various options available to mod authors in `qmod.ini` files.
+The are split into the two (current) sections of the INI file—"general" and "longdesc".

 ### General

 This section contains details that the installer and launcher will both use.
-It allows you to provide the user with basic information about the MOD and determines how it will react to the user's (potentially customised) config files.
+It allows you to provide the user with basic information about the mod and determines how it will react to the user's (potentially customised) config files.

-**Table B.1.
-Configuration Items for the General Section of QMOD INI files**

 | Key             | Notes                                                                                                                                                                  | Example(s)                                    |
 | :-------------- | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :-------------------------------------------- |